Culturally modified tree: Canada

+however, surviving old-growth forests with preserved evidence of use had already been heavily impacted by industrial logging.

-Another problem is that knowledge of these places is not necessarily public.
-That is the case with many Nuu-chah-nulth on Vancouver Island.
-Only that group knows the corresponding rituals, devices, stories and dances, so their consent is needed.
+Access to sacred places is often constrained, in the case of the Nuu-chah-nulth on Vancouver Island, only elders know the corresponding rituals, devices, stories and dances, so obtaining appropriate consent is required.

-The tiny Island of Flores is home to 71 registered culturally modified trees which are protected like archives, libraries, historic sites or memorials.
+The tiny Island of Flores is home to 71 registered culturally modified trees.

+Protection is established under Section 27 of the Clayoquot Sound Interim Measures Extension Agreement.

 After historians and the courts had recognized that the trees of Meares Island are crucial for the culture and history of the Indian Nation living there, other indigenous groups started to register CMTs in their own reserves and in their traditional territories to get the same protection for them.
-Historians and Indians worked closely together.

 Gottesfeld could detect 21 species, which played a certain role as CMTs.

 Of utmost importance is the Western red cedar (Thuja plicata), but the yellow cedar (Chamaecyparis nootkatensis), spruces (Picea glauca u.a.), hemlock (Tsuga heterophylla), pines (Pinus contorta, Pinus ponderosa), in addition Populus tremuloides, Populus trichocarpa and Alnus rubra are also quite frequent.
 The bark of hemlock and certain spruces was important for nourishment and medicine.

 The resin of spruces was used as a kind of glue.